I am married to Jo and I have four gorgeous children.

 I was born and brought up in London.

 I am a retired Metropolitan Police officer with over 35 years experience.
 Since 1983 I have been as a pool lifeguard and in 2001 I became a trainer assessor for the Royal Life Saving Society (RLSS).
-I have been delivering National Pool Lifeguard Qualification (NPLQ) training at Mill Hill School Sports Centre, Canons Sports Centre, Highgate School Sports Centre and Watford Grammar School for Girls.
+On a monthly basis I deliver National Pool Lifeguard Qualification (NPLQ) training at Mill Hill School Sports Centre, Canons Sports Centre, Highgate School Sports Centre, Watford Grammar School for Girls and The Laboratory Heath & Spa.
 I am also a trainer assessor with the RLSS for first aid, Lifesaving and Open Water.

 I am a qualified swimming teacher with both the Amateur Swimming Association (ASA) and the Swimming Teachers’ Association (STA) and I have run my own swimming teaching company.
 I also teach swimming at David Lloyd – Bushey part time.

 I have been teaching first aid for over 15 years and have run numerous EFAW and FAW courses.
-Our 2hr CPR-Life Support Skills course is endorsed at Brunel University London.
+Our 2hr CPR-Basic Life Support course is endorsed at Brunel University London.